f5devcentral/xchaawsdemoguide/README.rst

 .. figure:: assets/vk8sname.png

-Then select the virtual site we created using the Select Item pull down menu.
+Then select the virtual site we created from the drop-down menu.
 Click **Add Item** again to add the second virtual site which is on RE.

 .. figure:: assets/vk8svirtualsite1.png

 Select the **ves-io-shared/ves-io-all-res**.
 The all-res one will be used for the deployment of workloads on all REs.
 It includes all regional edge sites across F5 ADN.
-Complete creating the vK8s object by clicking **Save and Exit**.
+Complete creating the vK8s object by clicking **Add Virtual K8s**.
 Wait for the vK8s object to get created and displayed.

 .. figure:: assets/vk8ssecondsite.png

 Step 2: Deploy HA PostgreSQL to CE
 ##################################

 Now that the environment for both RE and CE deployments is ready, we can move on to deploying HA PostgreSQL to CE.
-We will use Helm charts to deploy a PostgreSQL cluster configuration with the help of Bitnami, which provides ready-made Helm charts for HA databases: MongoDB, MariaDB, PostgreSQL, etc., in available in the Bitnami Library for Kubernetes: `https://github.com/bitnami/charts <https://github.com/bitnami/charts>`_.
+We will use Helm charts to deploy a PostgreSQL cluster configuration with the help of Bitnami, which provides ready-made Helm charts for HA databases: MongoDB, MariaDB, PostgreSQL, etc., and is available in the Bitnami Library for Kubernetes: `https://github.com/bitnami/charts <https://github.com/bitnami/charts>`_.
 In general, these Helm charts work very similarly, so the example used here can be applied to most other databases or services.

 HA PostgreSQL Architecture in vK8s
 **********************************